 Configure Parental Controls

-Have kiddos in the house?
+Do you have kids in the house?
 Parental controls are your best friend for monitoring their online antics.
 Block nasty content and set time limits so their screens don’t turn into a 24/7 sideshow.

 Monitor Device Connections